benwu25/c-rosae/README.md

 To view the changes from the upstream Rust compiler to this fork, see [https://github.com/benwu25/c-rosae/pull/1](https://github.com/benwu25/c-rosae/pull/1).

  * Build the compiler.
+     * `./x setup`
-     * `./x setup`  (Select the option to develop the compiler.
-See https://rustc-dev-guide.rust-lang.org/building/quickstart.html for more information)
+       * Select the option to develop the compiler.
+See https://rustc-dev-guide.rust-lang.org/building/quickstart.html for more information.
      * `./x build library/std` or `./x build std`
  * Set up daikon as a toolchain with the stage 1 build.
      * `rustup toolchain link daikon build/<platform>/stage1`